 A dentistry degree, which is offered at the doctoral level, is required for all students who wish to launch a career as a dentist.
-Ohio State University (OSU), the University of Florida and the University of Minnesota are among the largest schools in the U.S. offering dentistry programs.
+Ohio State University (OSU), the University of Florida and the University of Minnesota -Twin Cities are among the largest schools in the U.S. offering dentistry programs.

-Students should begin preparing for dental school as undergraduates.
+Because these are doctoral degree programs, dentistry is not offered as a major.
+Still, students should begin preparing for dental school as undergraduates.
 They might seek a school that offers a pre-dental program, or they might pursue a bachelor's degree in biology, chemistry or another scientific field.
 Regardless of the major they choose, aspiring dentists should complete courses in chemistry, physics, biology and advanced math in preparation for dental school.

-All students applying to dental school also must take the Dental Admission Test (DAT).
+All students applying to dental school also must take the Dental Acceptance Test (DAT).
 This exam measures a student's general academic and perceptual skills, in addition to his or her ability to comprehend scientific information.

 Ohio State University (OSU)

 Located in Columbus, OSU is Ohio's largest school in terms of student population.
 The OSU College of Dentistry offers a DDS program, which can be completed in four years.
 Topics of study include anatomy, pharmacy, anesthesiology, orthopedics and oral pathology.
 Residencies are available in a number of areas such as endodontics, general practice, oral and maxillofacial surgery, pediatric dentistry and oral biology.
 Other dental degree programs include a Master of Science in Dentistry and a Doctor of Philosophy in Oral Biology.